elte-nlp/elte-nlp-course/lecture_source/nlp_23-contrastive.md

 **Context encoder:** A ViT that processes only the visible context patches, producing one representation per visible patch.

-**Target Encoder:** EMA of the context enocoder, that processes the full image, creating patch-level targets.
+**Target Encoder:** EMA of the context encoder, that processes the full image, creating patch-level targets.
 Masking blocks happen **after** the full image forward, thus contextualized by the entire image.

 **Predictor:** A narrower ViT receiving the context encoder's patch representations and one mask token per target patch.
 Prediction happens per target block using the target's PE and the ViT's narrowness acts as a bottleneck.